Buck Converter with Loop Gain Analysis

 Fig. 1 Buck Converter with Loop Gain Analysis

-The AC Sweep Analysis applies a set of sinusoidal perturbations to the system under study.
-At each of these user-specified frequencies it then finds the periodic steady-state operating point of the perturbed system, and extracts the system response using Fourier analysis.
+The AC Sweep Analysis applies a set of sinusoidal perturbations at discrete frequencies.
+At each of these user-specified frequencies finds the periodic steady-state operating point of the perturbed system, by using the Steady-State Analysis, and extracts the system response.
 For detailed information see this tutorial.

-The Multitone Analysis is similar to an AC Analysis where the response of the system to a small perturbation signal is analyzed.
-However, instead of multiple sinusoidal signals of different frequencies, only one multitone signal is applied.
+The Multitone Analysis does not use the Steady State Anaylsis, it runs a trnasient simulation to drive the system into steady-state.
+Also, instead of multiple sinusoidal signals of different frequencies, only one multitone signal is applied.
 The multitone signal is composed of several sinusoidal signals and therefore contains all investigated frequencies at once.

 Simulation